shonuff1221/SolanaTokenSniper/README.md

 2. Clone the repository to your local machine.
 3. Navigate to the project folder and run the following command to install all dependencies: "npm i"
 4. To start the sniper, run: "npm run dev"
-5. To start the sniper, run: "npm run tracker"
+5. To start the tracker, run: "npm run tracker"
 6. Optional: To start the sniper and tracker after being compiled, run: "npm run start" and "npm run start:tracker"

 ### Update Log